evan-dayy/sp24-cs5004-notes/README.md

 ## Post an issue

-If you want to point out there exist a mistake in the document and you believe it may need more explanation, post an `issue` so that I can see it and resolve it!
+If you want to point out there exist a mistake in the document or you believe it may need more explanation, post an `issue` so that I can see it and resolve it!
+You can also use it as a private discussion, you can ask any question related to these notes through it!
 Follow these steps to submit an `issue`:

 - Go to `issue` mentioned below: